Endoscopic Retrograde Cholangiopancreatography (ERCP)

 What is ERCP?

-Endoscopic retrograde cholangiopancreatography (ERCP) is an endoscopic procedure used to look at or treat the bile ducts, pancreatic ducts and the gallbladder.
+Endoscopic retrograde cholangiopancreatography (ERCP) is a diagnostic and interventional procedure that combines an endoscope and X-ray to examine and treat problems of the bile duct, pancreatic duct and gallbladder.

-During the ERCP, a thin, flexible, and hollow tube with a camera attached at one end, called an endoscope, is inserted through the mouth and carefully moved into the digestive tract.
-The endoscope goes from the mouth to the oesophagus, stomach, and then lastly to the duodenum, the first part of the small intestine.
+During the ERCP procedure, a thin, hollow, flexible tube with a camera attached at one end, known as an endoscope, is inserted into the digestive tract.
+The endoscope is carefully guided through the mouth and throat, then down the oesophagus, stomach, and duodenum, which is the first part of the small intestine as well as the shortest.

 Illustration of a human organ anatomy

-• Pancreatic ducts — tubes that transport pancreatic juice from the pancreas to the duodenum.
+• Pancreatic ducts — These ducts drain pancreatic fluid from the pancreas and carry it to the duodenum.

 • Pain